John Reilly (singer): Biography

-Reilly was born at Carrick-on-Shannon, Co.
-Leitrim in 1926 to an Irish Traveller family that included seven sisters and a brother.
+Reilly was born at Carrick-on-Shannon, County Leitrim in 1926 to an Irish Traveller family that included seven sisters and a brother.
 His parents were both singers and passed on much of their repertoire to him.
 The family travelled the roads of Leitrim, Sligo and Roscommon where after the manner of the times, the travellers would thatch, sweep chimneys, and do various odd jobs.
 They also assisted with haymaking or harvesting on farms, although Reilly was frequently passed over in favour of stronger-looking workers on account of his slight build and relatively frail appearance.
 He developed a personal preference for, and skill at, tinsmithing.
 During the Second World War, Reilly moved with his family to Belfast, as it was easier to get tin in the North than the South at that time, and other provisions were also more easily obtainable.
 In 1953, he returned to Carrick-On-Shannon.

 Reilly's mother and father died when he was young and he was left to raise his siblings on his own.
 In 1962 he took up residence in Boyle, County Roscommon, where he remained for the rest of his life.
 In Boyle he repaired bread tins for Egan's Bakery on Green Street, and also sold buckets and billycans which he had made.
 Although there was general prejudice against Travellers in many places at that time, he seems to have been well treated and respected in Boyle.
 One resident in particular, a publican called Mrs Grehan, took an interest in Reilly's welfare and sometimes gave him meals in her kitchen, where he also became known by Mrs Grehan's young daughters (who later became an established folk act in Ireland and the United Kingdom, as The Grehan Sisters).
 By the mid-1960s, Reilly was living in reduced circumstances in a derelict house on Green Street and was not feeding himself well, which had a deleterious effect on his already poor health.